by-cx/pcp/README.rst

 Web interface for your server based on Django and Python.
 It can handle a Python's applications through uWSGI and PHP applications throw Apache and mod_fcgid.

-It is not stable right now but i am sure it will be in short time.
+It's not complete yet, but we use it in production.
+We are working hard to make wsgiadmin to be the best solution for servers.

 TODO for v0.3
 =============